Using Max SDK in MIN Devkit Projects: A How To Guide

 A couple of caveats here:

 Be sure to call Max SDK functions in the equivalent section of the Min Object.
-For if the function needs to be called in the constructor, or message function a Max SDK object, be sure to call it in the constructor or message function of your Min Object.
+For example, if the function needs to be called in the constructor, or message function of a Max SDK object, be sure to call it in the constructor or message function of your Min Object.

 maxobj() will return a t_object pointer to the present min object.
 You can use it where a Max SDK function requires a t_object* for the present object.